plyoung/plyoung.netlify/content/bgs/bgs-setup.md

 **1) .NET 4.x**

 After creating a new project you need to make sure that the scripting runtime is set to **.NET 4.x**.
-There will be errors if this is not set.
+There will be errors if this is not set this before importing BGS.
 Go to the player settings `menu: Edit > Project Settings > Player` and find the **Scripting runtime version** option.
 If you had to change this you will need to restart Unity now.

 **Api Compatibility Level** should be set to `.NET 4.x`, not `.NET Standard 2.0`.